Getting Food and Water in We Happy Few

-Underneath the creepy utopia and medically induced smiles of the people within We Happy Few, there lies a survival game.
+Underneath the creepy utopia and medically induced smiles of the people within We Happy Few lies a survival game.
 Like most survival games, two needs that must be addressed at all times while playing are Hunger and Thirst.
 These are combated with food and beverage (usually in the form of water).
-When you start a new game, you will be given a very limited supply of each (enough to get you through a single day, two if you’re extra stingy with yourself).
-That means you’ll have to head out into the open world and find some more for yourself unless you’ll die.
+That means you’ll have to head out into the open world and find some more for yourself or you’ll die.

 Food, on the other hand, isn’t always so readily available.
 Vegetables can be found in gardens, but are rotten more often than not.
 In fact, a lot of the food you’ll come across in the game is moldy, rancid, spoiled, or completely rotten.
 Beggars cannot be choosers, though, as Hunger is a lot more likely to kill you in We Happy Few than Thirst.
-Thankfully, there are pills in the game called Neximide Pills.
-These remove any food poisoning effects.
-If you have no choice, eat the bad food then quickly take one pill once you’re done to both satiate your appetite and keep yourself from keeling over from what you’ve just filled your belly with.
+Thankfully, there’s a drink called Sick Up Tea that cures food poisoning.
+If you have no choice, eat the bad food then quickly consume the Tea once you’re done to both satiate your appetite and keep yourself from keeling over from what you’ve just filled your belly with.

 When you move onto the nicer parts of the island you’ll come across much better pickings.
 People here keep things fresh and healthy so you can worry a bit less about poising yourself (but if a desperate time arises, don’t hesitate).
 Savor every morsel you get your hands on, you never know when you’ll see some again.

 In the same places you find food, you can find beverages other than water.
 Canned juices and alcohol are there if you need them, but water is your safest bet.

 Keep your eyes open and you should keep a full belly with ease.
 Just remember, don’t be so picky.
 For more tips, tricks, and information on We Happy Few, be sure to check out our ever-expanding wiki.